The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Welfare-Based Rules

-As we will see later (Section \ref{subsec:AlgorithmicSocialWelfare}), it is computationally difficult to compute the welfare maximiser, at least at a theoretical level.\footnote{In practice, there are rather efficient techniques for solving knapsack problems that can be used for additive satisfaction functions.} For this reason, greedy approximations of the utilitarian social welfare have also been considered.
+As we will see later (Section \ref{subsec:AlgorithmicSocialWelfare}), it is in general computationally difficult to compute the welfare maximisers, at least at a theoretical level.\footnote{In practice, there are rather efficient techniques for solving knapsack problems that can be used for additive satisfaction functions.
+More involved algorithms also exist for non-additive satisfaction functions.} For this reason, greedy approximations of the utilitarian social welfare have also been considered (though not all of them are approximation algorithms in the formal sense).